forestgrape/coronavirus/6_prevention_and_treatment/interferon.md

 ## Introduction
 [in work]

 The induction of interferons is one of the first immune responses upon a viral infection.
 Interferons induce an antiviral state of the cells.
-For many epithelial cells the metabolisms is slowed down or even paused [to confirm and cite].
-They are produced naturally upon a viral infection.
-For SARS-CoV-2 a major risk factor for severe disease is a disrupted interferon response.
+For many epithelial cells the metabolisms is slowed down or even paused [to specify and cite].
+For SARS-CoV-2 a major risk factor for severe disease is a disrupted interferon response [to cite].

 ## Overview Topical IFN

+> ###### Topical Administration
+> Topical administration can be done:
+> * nebulized/aerosolized to the entire respiratory tract,
+> * sprayed to the upper and to some extent to the respiratory tract
+> * and as cream IFNs can be applied to the upper respiratory tract.

 ### Overview Topical IFN Alpha